sqd2/mailsystemDSTR/README.md

 searchEmails() (Search emails in inbox, outbox, and spam)
 5. Email.h
 Defines the Email structure with fields like sender, subject, content, and priority.

+For now, the login function kinda works, storing the credentials in a text file users.txt